CodesOfRishi/smartcd/README.md

 ## Why SmartCd

-Initially, I tried `enhancd` which is a very good alternative for the inbuilt `cd` command, but the features of `enhancd` were more than enough for me and also I had to change my familiarity and regular habit with using some of the options or arguments that are often used with the inbuilt `cd` command, just to familiarize and adapt with the tool.
+Initially, I tried `enhancd` which is a very good alternative for the inbuilt `cd` command, but the features of `enhancd` were more than enough for me and also I had to change my familiarity and regular habit with using some of the default options or arguments that are often used with the inbuilt `cd` command, just to familiarize and adapt with the tool.

 I started by making `smartcd` remember the last 20 unique visited paths using the `--` option.
 I wanted to keep `cd` as close to its native implementation, and at the same time increase its usability.
 The `--` option with the `cd` command was of no particular use to me, so I just provided an extra functionality to that option.